Zulu Sofola: Biography

-Nwazuluwa Onuekwuke Sofola was born in the former Bendel State to Nwaugbade Okwumabua and Chief Ogana Okwumabua who were Igbo from Issele-Uku, Aniocha North Local Government Area, presently in Delta State.
+Nwazuluwa Onuekwuke Sofola was born in the former Bendel State to Nwaugbade Okwumabua and Chief Ogana Okwumabua who were Igbo from Issele-Uku, Aniocha North Local Government Area, presently Delta State in the south-southern region of Nigeria.
 She attended Federal Government Primary School in Asaba and the Baptist Girls High School in Agbor all in Delta State.
-Due to her outstanding performance in school, she was awarded a scholarship to complete her high school education in Nashville, Tennessee, USA.
+Due to her outstanding performance in school, she was awarded a scholarship to complete her high school education in Nashville, Tennessee.
 Spending her adolescence and early womanhood in the US, she studied at Southern Baptist Seminary, earned a BA in English at Virginia Union University in Richmond, Virginia in 1959.
 She obtained her MA in Drama (Play writing and Production) from The Catholic University of America in Washington DC in the year 1965.
 She returned to Nigeria in 1966, and became a lecturer in the Department of Theatre Arts at the University of Ibadan, Oyo State, where she obtained a PhD in Theatre Arts (Tragic Theory) in 1977.

 Career

 Her plays "range from historical tragedy to domestic comedy and use both traditional and modern African setting".
 She uses "elements of magic, myth and ritual to examine conflicts between traditionalism and modernism in which male supremacy persists."
 She was considered one of the most distinguished women in Nigerian literature.

 She remains a source of inspiration to young African writers.

-Sofola's most frequently performed plays are Wedlock of the Gods (1972) and The Sweet Trap (1977), She died in 1995 at the age of 60.
+Sofola's most frequently performed plays are Wedlock of the Gods (1972) and The Sweet Trap (1977).
+She died in 1995 at the age of 60.